PandaTechAM/be-lib-file-exporter/README.md

 # FileExporter

-FileExporter is a lightweight C# library designed to simplify file export operations in your .NET applications.
+FileExporter is a lightweight C# library that simplifies file export operations in .NET applications.
 With support for exporting data to CSV, Excel (XLSX), and PDF formats, FileExporter provides an intuitive interface for developers to quickly generate and download files.

 ## Features

-- **Easy Exporting**: Simply call `ToCsv()`, `ToXlsx()`, or `ToPdf()` on your data collection to export to the desired format.
+Easy Exporting: Simply call ToCsv(), ToXlsx(), or ToPdf() on your data collection to export to the desired format.
-- **Automatic Splitting**: Handles large datasets gracefully by automatically splitting files if the maximum line count or file size is exceeded, then zipping them for easy download.
+Automatic Splitting: Handles large datasets by automatically splitting files if the maximum line count or file size is exceeded, then zipping them for easy download.
-- **Flexible Configuration**: Customize export settings such as column headers, delimiter, and more to suit your needs.
+Flexible Configuration: Customize export settings such as column headers, delimiter, and more to suit your needs.
-- **Effortless Integration**: Seamlessly integrate FileExporter into your existing .NET projects with minimal setup.
+Effortless Integration: Seamlessly integrate FileExporter into your existing .NET projects with minimal setup.
-- **Helper Extension Methods**: Instead of using `ToCsv()`, `ToXlsx()`, or `ToPdf()` directly, you can use `ToFileFormat(ExportType.Excel)` to export data to the desired format.
+Helper Extension Methods: Use ToFileFormat(ExportType.Excel) as an alternative to directly calling ToCsv(), ToXlsx(), or ToPdf().

 ## Installation

-You can install FileExporter via NuGet Package Manager:
+You can install FileExporter via NuGet Package Manager by running the following command:

 ```bash
 Install-Package FileExporter
 ```

 ## Usage

-Here's a quick example of how to use FileExporter to export data to a CSV file:
+Here's a quick example of how to use FileExporter to export data to a CSV file with old way which is still supported:

 ```csharp
 using FileExporter;